abraham-santhosh/pay-chat-interact-design-64/README.md

 - Integrated with Razorpay for secure payments
 - Supports UPI, cards, net banking, and wallets
 - Real-time payment verification
+- it is not functional because payment server is not connected

 ### Email Notifications
 - Group creation notifications